Solar-Exlipse/WHSTechNotes/journal.md

 # Febraury 10, 2026
 I do not like football because it doesn't interest me in the slightest, and i did not watch the Superbowl.

+# Febraury 23, 2026
+The technology with the biggest impact in fairness was the Instant Replay mechanism.
+The instant replay helped with declaring one of the teams the loser and the other the winner, or seeing things like goals in hockey.
+It helped stop arguments from forming as well, as they could see it instantly what had truly happened.